You’ve been busy building up your points balance and eyeing a redemption, so when can you get first dibs on an award seat?

 Domestic vs international and Economy vs premium cabins

 Generally speaking, it is easier to find award seats on domestic flights than international flights.

 It is also much easier to find availability in Economy compared to seats in First, Business or Premium Economy Class.
-However, we usually recommend saving your points for redemptions in premium cabins as they often give you the most value.
+However, we usually recommend saving your points for redemptions in premium cabins.
+They’ll often give you the most value.

-Combining these two facts, if you are looking for a Business or First Class seat between New Zealand or Australia and the US, you are best to do this as far in advance as you can (i.e. 11-12 months before departure), as these are some of the hardest award seats to find in the world.
+Combining these two facts, if you are looking for a Business or First Class seat between New Zealand or Australia and the US, you are best to do this as far in advance as you can (i.e. 11-12 months before departure).
+That’s because these are some of the hardest award seats to find in the world.

 If you have a Premium subscription to ExpertFlyer, you can seat a flight alert up to 361 days before departure, which will do the work for you and automatically notify you if seats on your desired flight become available.